District Legislator (Party, Representing):

 Contact me by e-mail: email@example.com

-Monroe County Legislator John Howland represents the 13th Legislative District, which encompasses the majority of the Town of Henrietta and portion of the Town of Pittsford.
-John was elected in 2009 to a two year term and was re-elected in November 2011 to a four year term.
+Legislator John J. Howland represents the 13th Legislative District, which encompasses the majority of the Town of Henrietta and a portion of the Town of Pittsford.
+John was elected in 2009, and was re-elected in both 2011 and 2015.
+He is currently serving his final four-year term.

-John attended SUNY Albany and the Rochester Institute of Technology.
-Since that time, John has been in public service in our community for over 30 years and has been a Henrietta resident for 36 years.
+John attended SUNY Albany and the Rochester Institute of Technology Since that time, John has been in public service in our community for over 30 years and has been a Henrietta resident for 36 years.
 John’s commitment to leadership during his career ranges from the oversight for the construction and maintenance of water lines, sidewalks and roads, to serving on the Henrietta Town Board.
-In the Legislature John serves as Chairman of the Agenda/Charter Committee and is the Vice Chair of the Ways & Means Committee.
+In the Legislature John serves as Chairman of the Planning and Economic Development Committee and also serves on the Public Safety Committee.

 Legislator Howland enjoys volunteering for Camp Good Days and Special Times and is very active in the Henrietta Community.
 John has four children, Cindy, Beth, Sarah and Rob.
 He lives on 128 Aspen Look Drive with his fiancé, Terry Klos.